-- create and modify codes
+- · create and modify codes

-- to code data segments via drag & drop
+- code data segments via drag & drop

-- to set code colors
+- set code colors

-- to retrieve coded data segments
+- retrieve coded data segments

-- to organize them in code groups
+- organize them in code groups

-- to merge and to split codes
+- merge and to split codes

-- to filter them
+- filter them

-- to review them in networks
+- review them in networks

-- · to review its content using word clouds and word lists
+- review its content using word clouds, word lists and treemaps

-- to create reports.
+- create reports.

-In the bottom pane below the code list, you can either view the code comments or a diagram.
+In the bottom pane below the code list, you can either view a diagram, a quotation preview for a selected code, or the code comments.
 For more information about the diagram, see Code Distribution Over Documents.